 DIVIDENDS.
 Holders of Series A Preferred will be entitled to receive dividends as, when and if declared by the Board of Directors.
 Commencing on August 7, 1998, holders of Series A Preferred will be entitled to a cumulative payment-in-kind dividend (the "PIK Dividend") payable in additional shares of Series A Preferred at the rate of 10% per annum of the Dividend Base Amount, payable semi-annually, unless their shares of Series A Preferred have previously been converted into Common Stock.
-The Dividend Base Amount shall be \$13.00 plus accrued and unpaid dividends (subject to antidilution adjustment), and represents a premium to the holders of Series A Preferred of 30% over the \$10.00 per share purchase price.
+The Dividend Base Amount shall be \$13.00 plus accrued and unpaid dividends (subject to antidilution adjustment).
 The Company shall not declare any dividend or distribution on any other capital stock of the Company unless and until a special dividend or distribution of \$13.00 per share (subject to appropriate adjustment to reflect any stock split, combination, reclassification or reorganization of the Series A Preferred) has been declared and paid on the Series A Preferred.
 No dividend or distribution, as the case may be, shall be declared or paid on any junior stock unless the same dividend is paid to holders of Series A Preferred.
 The Company does not intend to pay cash dividends on the Series A Preferred or the underlying Common Stock for the foreseeable future.

 CONVERSION.
-Each share of Series A Preferred is convertible at the option of the holder thereof, at any time after the issuance thereof, into shares of Common Stock initially at a conversion price equal to \$4.72.
-The conversion price is subject to adjustment upon the occurrence of certain events, including the issuance of Common Stock at a per share price less than the conversion price, or the occurrence of a merger reorganization, consolidation, reclassification, stock dividend or stock split which will result in an increase or decrease in the number of shares of Common Stock outstanding.
+Each share of Series A Preferred is convertible at the option of the holder thereof, at any time after the issuance thereof, into shares of Common Stock initially at a conversion price equal to \$5.625.
+The conversion price is subject to adjustment upon the occurrence of certain events.
 Unless converted earlier, the Company may, at any time on or after August 7, 1998, at its option, cause the conversion of the Series A Preferred, in whole or in part, on a PRO RATA basis, into shares of Common Stock at the conversion price in effect at that time if the closing bid price of the Common Stock has exceeded 200% of the then applicable conversion price for at least 20 trading days in any 30 consecutive trading day period ending three days prior to the date of notice of conversion.